snowyu/custom-ability.js/docs/README.md

 More complicated example, you can see the [events-ex/src/eventable.coffee](https://github.com/snowyu/events-ex.js).

-## additional $abilities
+## Additional Abilities($abilities)

-Another type of injection is the "additional abilities" that can be injected using the methods and classMethods parameters.
+Another type of injection is the "**Additional Abilities**" that can be injected using the methods and classMethods parameters.
 These additional methods are necessary when modifying existing methods of the target class to call the old/original method to make a certain ability work.

 The injected methods are encapsulated in a closure.
 And the passed `this` object inside the closure is not the original instance object, but `self`, and the original method is referred to as `super`.

+**Note**: The methods must be non-enumerable members of the target class(prototype).

-In order to make certain ability to work, you need to modify some methods of the class which could call the old(original) method. this time we need the "additional abilities" now. eg, the event-able ability to [AbstractObject](https://github.com/snowyu/abstract-object).
+In order to make certain ability to work, you need to modify some methods of the class which could call the old(original) method. this time we need the "Additional Abilities" now. eg, the event-able ability to [AbstractObject](https://github.com/snowyu/abstract-object).
 We need to send a notification event when the state of the object changes(life cycle).
 So the event-able of [AbstractObject](https://github.com/snowyu/abstract-object) should be: